CS1632-Fall2024/supplementary-exercise-4-dockers-FierdCS/README.md

 an issue with connecting or interacting with the web server, and it does not seem to be an issue with the web app itself.

 Let's go back to our docker-ci.yml file.
-The step "docker compose up -d" includes an option "-d" that we didn't use before.
-The "-d" option is short for "detached" and allows docker compose to execute detached from the terminal so that the commandline can immediately return and continue executing the next steps (you can try it yourself on a terminal if you wish to).
+The step "docker-compose up -d" includes an option "-d" that we didn't use before.
+The "-d" option is short for "detached" and allows docker-compose to execute detached from the terminal so that the commandline can immediately return and continue executing the next steps (you can try it yourself on a terminal if you wish to).
 That means that by the time you get to the Selenium tests, the